 BEFORE YOU GO TO SPAIN

 Flights from major US cities to Spain are abundant with direct flights into both Madrid and Barcelona.
 Iberia is a partner with both American Airlines and British Airways.
-Spain also has an excellent low cost air company, Vueling, which allow for easy transfer between the main cities and smaller Spanish destinations plus the islands.
+Spain also has an excellent low-cost air company, Vueling, which allows for easy transfer between the main cities and smaller Spanish destinations plus the islands.
 Additionally, the train system is for the most part fast and easy.
-Renting a car or suing a private, English-speaking driver is recommended for Andalusia, Basque country, the coast from Barcelona to Valencia, the hinterland of Ibiza and Mallorca in order to better enjoy a scenic journey.
+Renting a car or suing a private, English-speaking driver is recommended for Andalusia, Basque Country, the coast from Barcelona to Valencia, the hinterland of Ibiza and Mallorca in order to better enjoy a scenic journey.

-You will find a plethora of destinations and excursion fit for everyone in Spain.
-Art, culture, architecture and history run amuck in just about every corner of the country, but you will also find laid back country life, fabulous white sand beaches, incredible nightlife for the night owls and spectacular food.
+You will find a plethora of destinations and excursions fit for everyone in Spain.
+Art, culture, architecture and history run amuck in just about every corner of the country, but you will also find laid-back country life, fabulous white sand beaches, incredible nightlife for the night owls and spectacular food.
 Just remember the Spaniards dine late (9PM is considered the “early bird” hour) so make sure you get in a small siesta before heading out for the evening!

 No visas are necessary for North Americans for travel less than 90 days.